 Self-study programs place the responsibility of completing the course on the student — but offer the opportunity to fit the study time into their schedule at their convenience.
 Self-study programs work best for self-motivated students who have difficulty in setting aside a large block of time for an in-class program.
 The self-study method is ideal for previously licensed agents from other state seeking a Florida license; a Florida life agent seeking a health license, or vice versa.
 Self-study programs also eliminate the need to commute to and from class — allowing the student to devote that time to studying rather than driving.

-The price for City College’s on-line self-study program is now just $159. printed study material is available for $29 plus $5 shipping.
+for City College’s on-line self-study program is now just $159. printed study material is

 You can enroll in City College’s self-study program by completing the simple enrollment form.
 All study material is now online so you can begin imediately.